Humanities and Communication

 Computational Lexicography Studies

-Computational Lexicography Studies are focused on terminology, linguistic resources and natural language processing tools in a multilingual and interdisciplinary perspective.
-Research topics include but are not limited to the following:
+Computational Lexicography Studies focus on terminology, linguistic resources, and natural language processing tools from a multilingual and interdisciplinary perspective.
+The research topics include, but are not limited to:

 Dr. Mercè Vàzquez